 The German Historical Institute London is dedicated to the promotion of historical research in the United Kingdom and Germany.
-It focuses on the comparative history of Britain and Germany, the global and colonial history of the British Empire and Commonwealth, and the history of Anglo-German relations and transfers.
+It focuses on the comparative history of Britain and Germany, the global and colonial history of the British Empire and Commonwealth, and the history of British-German relations and transfers.
 Since 2013, the GHIL has also built close links with humanities scholars in South Asia, setting up its own India Research Programme.

 The Institute runs academic lectures and conferences, supports international networks, provides research training, awards prizes to outstanding scholars, and offers advice to collaborative projects involving German and British researchers.
 Our long-term and short-term fellowships help early-career humanities scholars access source collections and create links in Britain, Germany and beyond.
 We publish our research in our own book series, podcasts, blog, and in-house Bulletin.
 We also produce editions of historical documents and data which are hosted on our website.
 The doors to our research library, with its almost 90,000 titles on German history and British-German relations, are open to all scholars.